learningequality/kolibri/docs/learn.rst

 Exercises
 """""""""

-Kolibri **Exercises** can require you to do different things: fill in a missing number, write a formula, choose one of the available options, etc. Each correct answer gets you a checkmark, and majority of exercises require 5 correct answers in a row to be completed.
+Kolibri **Exercises** can require you to do different things: fill in a missing number, write a formula, choose one of the available options, etc. Each correct answer gets you a check mark, and majority of exercises require 5 correct answers in a row to be completed.
 Some exercises can offer one or more hints, to help you solve the problem.

 Independent of the required action (writing an answer yourself or choosing one of the options), these are the steps to follow.